michaelaA19/diem-unified-charter/diem-unified-charter.md

 Bearers: assets of any kind that have digital emblems associated with them for
     Verifiers to discover.

+Responsible Entities: entities that are responsible for the development of the
+    distinctive emblems under International Humanitarian Law.
+These may be elsewhere known as legal guardians, depositories, or other things depending on the Responsible Entity.

 Verifiers: parties that check potential Bearers for the presence of digital
     emblems.